quarkfin/qf-lib/docs/source/installation.rst

 Prerequisites
 --------------

-QF-Lib currently requires Python 3.7-3.9.
+QF-Lib currently supports Python 3.8-3.11.
 The library has been tested on Windows, macOS, and Ubuntu.

 The library uses `WeasyPrint <https://weasyprint.readthedocs.io>`__ to export documents to PDF.
 WeasyPrint requires additional dependencies,